nihadachir/Skycast/README.md

-# tawjihi
+# Skycast
-Tawjihi is an integrated school management application.
+Skycast is an integrated meteo application.